Investment

 Nothing worthwhile is easy, and using your savings to make money does take know-how, hard work, and time.

-Make sure you have a good team of experts helping you, including an accountant, property manager, and lawyer.
+Make sure you have a good team of experts, including an accountant, property manager, and lawyer, to help you.

 Also, make sure what you’re doing fits your goals, including your family goals.
-Your partner needs to be on board with your plans and have a basic understanding of what you’re doing, why, and how it will improve the family’s financial security.
+Your partner needs to be on board with your plans and understand what you’re doing, why, and how it will improve the family’s financial security.